Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the

 On the theory side, one could improve the modeling of the system by introducing scattering from finite-range impurities.
 Indeed, the scattering potential could present a correlation length consistent with experiments on negative magnetoresistance driven by spin-orbit coupling and scattering by dislocations \cite{caviglia_tras}.
 This could give a contribution in the region II, since the anisotropic scattering could suppress backscattering processes within the outer Fermi surface with large average Fermi momentum, while still allowing for interband scattering.
 This should be accompanied by a quasiparticle lifetime which can be smaller for the inner bands with smaller average Fermi momenta.
 The induced imbalance could enhance the values of spin-Hall conductance in the region II, while leaving the sheet conductance poorly affected.

 A possible extension of our work could possibly involve carrying out the analysis of the spin-, as well as of the orbital-, Edelstein effect.
-Indeed, while in \cite{Trier2020} a contribution to the nonlocal resistivity from the Edelstein effect was ruled out from the dependence of the Hanle signal on the applied magnetic field, it might also be possible that, due to a strong anisotropy in the spin lifetime / spin diffusion length with the spin direction, for shorter channels, with lengths comparable to the spin diffusion length for spins in the plane, one gets a significant contribution from the (spin) Edelstein effect, in addition to the SHE.
-Moreover, as evidenced in Refs.\cite{Johansson2021,mattia_new}, there might be also a sizeable contribution from the orbital Edelstein effect, especially in Region II, where the agreement between the experimental data and our analytical results is apparently less striking than in Region I and III .
+Indeed, while in Ref. \cite{Trier2020} a contribution to the nonlocal resistivity from the Edelstein effect was ruled out from the dependence of the Hanle signal on the applied magnetic field, it might also be possible that, due to a strong anisotropy in the spin lifetime and spin-diffusion length with the spin direction, for shorter channels, with lengths comparable to the spin diffusion length for spins in the plane, one gets a significant contribution from the (spin) Edelstein effect, in addition to the spin-Hall effect (SHE(.
+Moreover, as evidenced in Refs. \cite{Johansson2021,mattia_new}, there might be also a sizeable contribution from the orbital Edelstein effect, especially in region II, where the agreement between the experimental data and our analytical results is apparently less striking than in regions I and III .

-We are presently developing an extension of our work that encompasses the analysis of the Edelstein effect, which should appear in a forthcoming work, presently in progress.
+We are developing an extension of our work that encompasses the analysis of the Edelstein effect, which should appear in a forthcoming work, presently in progress.